tjd1234/cmpt135spring2024/obsidian/135website2024/basic sorting.md

   return binary_search(x, v, 0, v.size());
 }
 ```

-The [[algorithm]] is rather subtle at points, and it is notoriously easy to code it incorrectly.
+The [[algorithm]] is subtle at points, and it is notoriously easy to code it incorrectly.
 For example, this line is easy to get wrong:
 ```cpp
 int mid = (begin + end) / 2;
 ```
 It calculates the mid-point of a range.
 You can derive this as follows.
 The length of the range is $end - begin$, and half of that is $\frac{end - begin}{2}$.
 Since the range starts at $begin$, the mid-point is $begin + \frac{end - begin}{2}$, which simplifies to $\frac{end + begin}{2}$.

 If $end - begin$ happens to be odd, then $\frac{end + begin}{2}$ ends with .5, and we simply chop that off (e.g. 34.5 becomes 34).
 This is not obviously the right thing to do, but if you test it with a few actual values by hand, and write some good tests, you can be pretty confident that it's correct.

 Here's a recursive version of [[binary search]]:
 ```cpp
 int binary_search_rec(int x, const vector<int>& v,
                       int begin, int end)